Skip to Content

 14. Llama

-Fun Fact: Llamas are the only species scientists say humans can hug safely.
+Fun Fact: Llamas are the only species scientists say humans can hug safely, as they are incredibly loving animals.

 15. Lobster